aakanshaneema/Jobs-skills/README.md

 # Jobs-skills
-This project depicts how the jobs skills and requirements are evaluated.
+This project depict how the jobs skills and requirements are evaluated.